forieux/qmm/README.rst

 - The ``mmmg``, Majorize-Minimize Memory Gradient algorithm.
 - No restriction on the number of regularizer, input shape, ...
 - Base class for criterion.
-- Several classical criterion like Huber, Geman & McClure, ...
+- Several classical criteria like Huber, Geman & McClure, ...
-- Comes with exemples of linear operator.
+- Comes with examples of linear operator.

 Installation
 ------------

-No installation procedure have been implemented at that time.
+No installation procedure has been implemented at that time.
 To install, just copy the ``mmq`` directory or the ``mmq.py`` file where your code can access it.

 MMQ only depends on ``numpy``.